gostgroup/redux-modus/README.md

 # redux-modus

-Well typed lightweight alternative to redux-act.
+Well typed lightweight `redux` workflow helper.

-Library is 🚀 (production ready) but have some missed points (see [Project](https://github.com/Voronar/redux-modus/projects/1) for details).
+Library is 🚀 (production ready) but have some missed points (see [Project](https://github.com/gostgroup/redux-modus/projects/1) for details).